ANG3L0/notes-bloggo/docs/travel journal/vienna_2024.md

 We didn't get dessert as it was a ripoff (mango sticky rice was 9.5 euros).
 Walked back to the hotel in the rain.

+## Epilogue

+The tax refund process wasn't as bad as I thought, though much more troublesome than Italy.
+They did check our goods.

+The Lufthansa lounge staff told us to go to the Business lounge, despite our Amex card lets us into the Senator lounge (less crowded, more to eat).
+After pointing this out to them, they let us in the Senator's lounge where there's a lot of space which is good because flight was delayed for ~2 hours.
+The breakfast food was mid, but the lunch food had baked chicken which was great.

+The coffee sucks though as the cappuccino was 90% milk.

+We boarded then plane after a while and it's my first time sitting on the upper deck of the plane.

+As some kid speaking German kept kicking my seat even after I told her to stop, I pondered about this trip and concluded that *Germany isn't for me.* Austria is better because it at least has nature and Kufstein which has pretty good (but expensive) food.

+Being from US / NY, it is easy to self-deprecate and shit in the places you live in.
+Especially if you visit Italy where the culture runs deep, and the food is yummy and cheap.
+Or Japan, where it is much safer and cleaner than NY.

+But Germany/Austria, much like Dubai, makes me glad I live in the US instead of those places.
+Cannot imagine eating a fairly limited diet my whole life, and not having much to do except drink beer.
+Though accordingly to Serena when I probed her to see if there were worse countries than Germany, she pointed out Switzerland is probably worse as the food sucks just as much there, except way more expensive.
+Still, my ratings overall:

+Germany: 1/5.

+Austria: 2.5/5.

+Wedding: 5/5.

 ## Lessons

 * Execute on good deals / arbitrages immediately.
 Procrastinating even a few seconds = opportunity gone.
 The market won't let good opportunities appear for long.
 (Uber fiasco)